andrevks/microblog-flask/README.md

 ### For testing in the sheel

 - **flask shell:** The purpose of this command is to start a Python interpreter in the context of the application.

+### Heroku Deployment

+- git commit -a -m "heroku deployment changes"

+- git push heroku main  # you may need to use "master" instead of "main"